 Discussion Board Forums (6)

 Discussion boards are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 500–600 words, contain at least 2 citations, and at least 1 biblical quotation.
+Each thread must be 500–600 words.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 250–300 words, contain at least 1 citation, and at least 1 biblical quotation.
+Each reply must be 250–300 words.
 Current Turabian format must be used.

 Summary-Analysis Book Reports (4)

 For each Summary-Analysis Book Report, the student will write 1,500–1,800 words (at least 2,000 for the Terry report) in current Turabian format that reviews and assesses the required textbook reading.
 Each report must be presented as a chapter-by-chapter summary-analysis, using the Summary-Analysis Book Report Template posted in Course Content> Course Guides and Assignment Instructions> Assignment Instructions> Summary-Analysis Book Reports.
-The summary-analysis of each chapter must assess that chapter’s individual strengths and weaknesses.
-The final sentence of each chapter’s summary-analysis must express the student’s personal opinion of that chapter.
 The Summary-Analysis Book Report Template shows how to do this for each book individually.

 Each student will write an individual statement of goals for the course in Module 1.
 This essay will help the student focus on what each module's topic has to offer for professional growth, and help the instructor understand each student's learning goals and ministry aspirations.